DingDong039/hms/docs/er_diagram.md

 ## Overview

 This document describes the database schema for the Hospital Middleware System (HMS).
-The system uses PostgreSQL and consists of three main tables: Hospitals, Staff, and Patients, with relationships between them.
+The system uses PostgreSQL and currently consists of two main tables: Staff and Patients.
+There is no Hospitals table.

 **Related Documentation:**
 - [README](../README.md) - Main project documentation